Special Improvement District

-The City of Bay Village is moving forward with the establishment of a shoreline Special Improvement District (SID).
+A shoreline Special Improvement District (SID) has been established by Bay Village residents.
 This action is similar to undertakings by other cities and counties along the Ohio shoreline of Lake Erie.
 It allows property owners to develop a project funded by a special assessment on their properties.
 Shoreline SIDs are not grants or zero-interest loans.
 Property owners will pay for the project through assessments on their property.

-On August 2, the City held a Public Hearing that included a presentation (PDF) by Kevin Butler of McDonald Hopkins.
+August 2, 2021: Public Hearing including a presentation (PDF) by Kevin Butler of McDonald Hopkins.